Nooch98/PassGuard-OS/README.md

 * Data Handling: Native Byte buffers (`Uint8List`) to prevent "String-in-memory" persistence.
 * Random generator: Dart Random.secure() (CSPRNG)

+### Password Generator Security Model

+PassGuard OS includes several local generation strategies:

+- **Random mode**: best default option for raw entropy
+- **Passphrase mode**: better memorability, strength depends on word count and wordlist size
+- **PIN mode**: convenience-focused, much lower entropy
+- **Pattern mode**: flexible but can be weak if the pattern is predictable
+- **High-Entropy mode**: forces all major character classes and aims for a large random search space

+The High-Entropy mode also exposes a **Grover-adjusted margin** in metadata and UI.

+This should be interpreted as:

+- a **future-facing heuristic**
+- useful for comparison between strong generated passwords
+- **not** a claim of formal post-quantum security

+> [!WARNING]
+> Password generation is only one layer of security.
+Final resistance still depends on:
+> - whether the output is truly random
+> - the KDF protecting the vault
+> - host security
+> - absence of keyloggers or memory compromise

 ### What PassGuard OS Store & How

 | Data Type | Current Storage | Current Protection |